 |Well Rounded Fundamentals||2||Defined Skill Set||2|

 |University Degree for Life||4||Stepping Stone to Advanced Learning||3|

 |4 Years (Slow)||1||3 Months (Fast)||1|

 This is merely an example, but you can use it as a template.
 You should basically list your goals and assign a score to each item in your table to weigh its importance.

 For example, having to relocate and pay for housing in another city to attend school may be huge negative to some, but not a big deal for others.
 Total up the score for each column and the one with the most points wins.

 Look, in my humble opinion, and coming from a clearly biased perspective, it comes down to pure ROI.
 I work in digital media and aspire to be a successful entrepreneur with my new website.
 It is debatable whether one can go to school to learn how to be an entrepreneur.
-Moreover, I probably could’ve acquired digital marketing skills (such as paid search, SEO, HTML) through a much cheaper online course, coupled with real world experience.
+Moreover, I probably would have acquired digital marketing skills (such as paid search, SEO, HTML) through a much cheaper online course, coupled with real world experience.
 Not sure if I needed to pay 100K+ for a grad degree.

 If there’s one thing I can take away from my MBA experience, it’s the idea of risk.
 You’ll need to assess the risk of what your degree will cost you.
 Is the investment worth it?

 Call me a fool, wise, ungrateful for my education.
 I can handle it.
 It’s just my opinion.
 Would love to hear yours.
 Let me know your thoughts in the comments section!